(C) 2014, G. Forrest Cook

 The L1 pluggable coil form was originally used with the intention of being able to use different coils for different bands.
 The circuit design changed during prototyping and the T1 tuned input circuit was added.
 Transformer T1 could be bult as a pluggable coil if you want to be able to change bands.
 For single band operation, L1 could be built without the plug and socket.

 In this first prototype, the coil form was mounted too close to the 6U8A tube and undesired oscillations would occur with certain tubes.
 The solution involved placing a grounded piece of printed circuit board material between the tube and the coil.
 A better solution would be to use a metallic tube shield and/or move the tube to a box hole that is farther from the coil.

 A well-stocked junk box is the first place to start, your author scrounged most of the parts for this project from discarded electronics.
-The tuning capacitor was a gear-reduction type from an old radio, a vernier dial is strongly recommended if you use a regular variable capacitor.
-Tubes and sockets can be found at Antique Electronic Supply or on eBay.
+The tuning capacitor came from an old radio and included a built-in gear-reduction drive.
+If you use a regular variable capacitor, a vernier dial is highly recommended.
+Tubes and sockets can be found at Antique Electrical Supply or on eBay.
 The split-bobbin transformer can be purchased from Mouser, Newark, Jameco or Digi-Key.
 Home Depot, or any well-stocked hardware store will carry the electrical boxes and plumbing parts.

 Connect an antenna, power supply and audio amplifier or amplified computer speakers to the receiver.
 Be sure to ground the receiver chassis for safety and performance.
 A standard 40 meter ham radio dipole will work well with this receiver, a random longwire antenna will also be sufficient.
 Apply power to the receiver and let it warm up for a few minutes.